 \subsubsection{{\L}ojasiewicz property}

 Our first objective is to evaluate the rate of convergence towards zero of $\left( \|x^{\star} \|^2 - \|x_{\varepsilon} \|^2 \right)$ as $\varepsilon \to 0$.
 Using the differentiability properties of the viscosity curve is not a good idea, because the viscosity curve can be of infinite length in the case of a general differentiable convex function, see \cite{torralba}.
 To overcome this difficulty, we assume that $F=f+g$ satisfies the {\L}ojasiewicz property.
-This basic property has its roots in algebraic geometry, and it essentially describes a relationship between the objective value and its gradient (or subgradient). \begin{definition}[{\L}ojasiewicz inequality] Let $f:\H\rightarrow\R$ be a convex function with $\calS\neq\emptyset$ and $q\in [0,1[$. $f$ satisfies the {\L}ojasiewicz inequality on $\calS$ with exponent $q$ if there exists $r>\min f$ and $\mu > 0$ such that
+This basic property has its roots in algebraic geometry, and it essentially captures a domination inequality between the objective value and its (sub)gradient. \begin{definition}[{\L}ojasiewicz inequality] Let $f:\H\rightarrow\R$ be a convex function with $\calS\neq\emptyset$ and $q\in [0,1[$. $f$ satisfies the {\L}ojasiewicz inequality on $\calS$ with exponent $q$ if there exists $r>\min f$ and $\mu > 0$ such that: